Home

 • Pencil for marking placement lines

-That's it!
-Our paper piecing instructions continue for...
+Our paper piecing instructions continue with...

 Cutting Over-sized Patches

 For this example, a light fabric is used for the background and a dark fabric for the star.
 To make the piecing easier, all the pieces are cut over-sized.
-Paper piecing is a trade-off between amount of fabric used versus accuracy of piecing.

 From the dark fabric (our red above), cut: